-The complete-case analysis (full cost and utility data) yielded similar costs to the imputed sample but higher incremental QALYs for the intervention.
-With the exception of the analyses that excluded high-cost outliers (discussed below) and restricting the sample based on compliance (at least two cycles of DCM completed), the ICERs from sensitivity analyses also exceeded £20,000.
-The sensitivity analyses tended to show DCM having an incremental QALY benefit (ranging from 0.24 to 0.61) but with higher costs (ranging from £364 to £1774) than control.

-The open-cohort analysis yielded lower incremental costs and higher incremental benefits for the intervention than the base case but an ICER ( $\pounds 46,556$ ) still above $\pounds 20,000$ .
+The complete case analysis (full cost and utility data) yielded similar costs to the imputed sample but higher incremental QALYs for the intervention.
+With the exception of the analyses which excluded high cost outliers (discussed below) and that restricting the sample based on compliance (at least two cycles of DCM completed), the ICERs from sensitivity analyses also exceeded £20,000.
+The sensitivity analyses tended to show DCM having an incremental QALY benefit (ranging 0.24 to 0.61) but with higher costs (ranging £364 to £1,774) than control.
+The open cohort analysis yielded lower incremental costs and higher incremental benefits for the intervention than the base case but an ICER (£46,556) still above £20,000.

-In sensitivity analyses excluding high-cost outliers in the intervention arm (n = 6), incremental costs were reduced dramatically and the ICER was reduced but was still above the cost-effectiveness threshold (£41,905/ QALY) in the base case.
-However, the ICER fell below the threshold (£16,041/QALY) in the complete-case scenario.
-The ICER also decreased with greater intervention compliance ( $\geq 1$ cycles received = £37,289; $\geq 2$ cycles received = $\pounds$ 13,081).
-Analysis adjusting for baseline costs yielded reduced ICERs but were based on a much smaller sample (n = 123) and cannot be considered robust.
-The analysis exploring the assumption of missing at random in the multiple imputation is shown in Supplementary Fig. 2.
-We can see that systematic increases in the cost or decreases in the QALYs of those with missing data do not dramatically change the probability that DCM would be cost-effective and it never exceeds 0.25.
+In sensitivity analyses excluding high cost outliers in the intervention arm (n=6), incremental costs were reduced dramatically and the ICER reduced but was still above the cost-effectiveness threshold (£41,905/QALY) in the base case.
+However, the ICER fell below the threshold (£16,041/QALY) in the complete case scenario.
+The ICER also decreased with greater intervention compliance ( $\geq$ 1 cycles received =£37,289; $\geq$ 2 cycles received = £13,081).
+Analysis adjusting for baseline costs yielded reduced ICERs but were based on a much smaller sample (n=123) and cannot be considered robust.
+The analysis exploring the assumption of missing at random in the multiple imputation is shown in Supplementary Figure 2.
+We can see that systematic increases in the cost or decreases in the QALYs of those with missing data does not dramatically change the probability that DCM would be cost-effective and it never exceeds 0.25.

 Cost-effectiveness analyses based on improvement in CMAI indicated that while the intervention was more costly, it was also more effective in reducing agitation.
-Incremental cost-per-unit improvement in CMAI was £272 and £76 for intervention versus control for the imputed and complete case samples, respectively.
+Incremental cost per unit improvement in CMAI was £272 and £76 for intervention versus control for the imputed and complete case samples, respectively.